• Skip to primary navigation

-I am aware of no scientific evidence for the connection between autism and vaccines, but all that bluster might be a bit of a distraction from several contributing factors that are less politically correct to mention:
+I am aware of no scientific evidence for the connection between autism and vaccines, but all that bluster might be a bit of a distraction from several contributing factors that are less politically correct to mention:- Maternal Age

 While air pollution is verified to have neuro/psychological effects, another key environmental factor to consider is endocrine disruptor exposure.
 These chemicals are quite common in plastics.
 Based on Simon Baron-Cohen’s research on the connection between in-utero androgen exposure and autism, it’s worth a look.
 And as it turns out, some evidence is beginning to emerge.